mrLjuzov/i-prefer-app/README.md

 View Results:
 - The results will appear and you can see the ranked order of items based on your votes.

+License
+- This project is licensed under the MIT License - see the LICENSE file for details.

+Contact
+- For any questions or feedback, please contact:
+Jane Ljuzov
+- Email: janeljuzov@gmail.com